Sharing in New Hampshire

 Share our cause with your coworkers, friends, family, social media network, etc. Link to this page!

-Volunteer to Assemble the Gifts
+Assemble the Gifts

 Each bag is customized for the household it will reach, depending on family size, dietary issues, and other needs.
 Visit this event on Facebook if you'd like to help stuff bags.